On the characteristic form of $\mathfrak{g}$-valued zero-curvature representations

 The goal of this paper is to explore whether the above result (and its consequences) known for generating functions of conservation laws can be extended to the more general case of characteristic elements of $\mathfrak{g}$-valued ZCRs, where $\mathfrak{g}\subset \mathfrak{gl}(n)$ is \textit{any} fixed matrix Lie algebra.
 To this end, we leave aside the coordinate-free cohomological approach and instead study the characteristic element of $\mathfrak{g}$-valued ZCRs from the jet-coordinates perspective.
 We focus on those $\mathfrak{g}$-valued ZCRs for a PDE~$\mathcal{E}$ in two independent variables that can be extended to the entire jet space~$J^\infty(\pi)$, still taking values in~$\mathfrak{g}$.
 We regard such ZCRs as equivalence classes of $\mathfrak{g}$-valued function pairs on~$J^\infty(\pi)$ that satisfy the Maurer-Cartan condition.
 This viewpoint is consistent with the approach taken e.g. by Balandin (see~\cite{Bal15,Bal16}), where ZCRs are considered as pairs of functions on the full jet space -- that is, as representatives of (some, and as we shall prove, all) elements of our equivalence classes.

 Our principal result shows that for each such $\mathfrak{g}$-valued ZCR, one can always find a characteristic representative -- i.e., a representative in which the Maurer-Cartan condition, extended to the entire jet space, takes a specific form that, in the case $\mathfrak{g} = \mathbb{R}$, coincides precisely with the characteristic form of a conservation law (cf.~\cite{Ol93}).
 As a direct consequence of this result, we obtain a sufficient condition for a given function to be the characteristic element of a given ZCR.
 It turns out that the characteristic form of the Maurer-Cartan condition is preserved under gauge transformations - the image of a characteristic representative under such a transformation is again a characteristic representative of the trasformed ZCR.
 This implies that the characteristic representative can be interpreted as a kind of a normal form of a ZCR.
-We also derive a new necessary condition that every characteristic representant must satisfy.
+We also derive a new necessary condition that every characteristic representative must satisfy.
 This condition is independent of the Maurer--Cartan condition and appears to be nontrivial in the nonabelian setting.